DE-RSE/chapter/_pages/muc/index.md

 ## News

-**Next meeting:** May 22, 2025, 17:00-18:45 at the LMU Hospital.
+**Next meeting:** July 3, 2025, 17:00-18:45 at the Max Planck Computing and Data Facility.

-We will meet in person at the entrance from 16:50 on: Lindwurmstrasse 2a, 80337 Munich.
-The room is barrier-free.

-Agenda:
+Addres:  Gießenbachstraße 2, 85748 Garching (U6 Garching Forschungszentrum) - Room: TBA

+Agenda (see the meeting notes pad for the latest state):

+- 16:50-17:00: People arrive
+- 17:00-17:15: Introductions and general announcements
+- 17:15-17:45: Talk 1 by ... (...): ...
+- 17:45-18:15: Announcements and organizational aspects
+- 18:15-18:45: Talk 2 by ... (...): ...
+- 19:00-open: Stammtisch-style discussions at the [GARNIX festival](https://garnix-openair.de/)

+[Invitation / Meeting notes](https://pad.okfn.de/p/rse-muc-meetup4-25) - Add yourself if you are planning to participate.

+## Past activity

+- 2025-05-22: Third meeting in 2025, at the LMU Hospital - [Meeting notes](https://pad.okfn.de/p/rse-muc-meetup3-25)
   - Talk by Alberto Villagran (cBRAIN lab, KJP, LMU University Hospital): Experience in the implementation of Open Science principles in KUM-LMU cBRAIN lab (neuroimaging lab) (under the LMU OSC program "Switch to Open")
-- A second talk will be confirmed soon.

-Afterwards: Dinner together (details to be announced in the notes).

-[Invitation / Meeting notes](https://pad.okfn.de/p/rse-muc-meetup3-25) - Add yourself if you are planning to participate.

-## Past activity
+  - Talk by Balthasar Schachtner (LMU Hospital): CORE, a scientific computing infrastructure at the LMU hospital
 - 2025-03-20: Second meeting in 2025, at LMU - [Meeting notes](https://pad.okfn.de/p/rse-muc-meetup2-25)
   - Talk by Jonas Hagenberg (MP Psychiatry): Summary of the "Code for Science oder: Bessere Forschungssoftware durch bessere Forschungssoftwarekompetenzen" workshop from December 2024
   - Talk by David Walter and Laura Bahamón (MPDL): Presentation of our project "MAUS" - Machine Automated Support for Software Management Plans